CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 yarn start
 ```

+#### Refreshing

+The frontend application will run until you `Ctrl + C` to end the process in your terminal.
+Updates to the frontend
+render when a file's changes are saved, eliminating the need to rebuild and serve the project!

 ### Step 7 - Test Frontend

 If the window hasn't automatically opened, navigate to `http://localhost:3000`.
-You should be able to login and exercise the UI.
+You should be able to login and utilize the interface.
 To ensure the frontend is talking to the `prime-router` application,
 log in and access `localhost:3000/daily-data`.
-Observe your network calls through your browser's webtool, checking
+Observe your network calls through your browser's dev tools, checking
 for any error status codes.

 ## Next Steps